-To conserve winter habitat the department requested the board authorize an antlerless moose hunt, and the first antlerless hunt was held in the fall of 2000.
-From 2002-2008 hunters harvested between 11 and 67 antlerless moose annually, depending on the number of permits issued.
-No hunt was held in fall 2007 due to high moose mortality during the previous winter, and no antlerless hunts have been held since 2009.
+To conserve winter habitat, the department requested the Board of Game authorize an antlerless moose hunt and the first antlerless hunt was held in the fall of 2000.
+From 2002-2008, hunters harvested between 11 and 67 antlerless moose annually, depending on the number of permits issued.
+No hunt was held in fall 2007 due to high moose mortality during the severe winter of 2006-2007 and no antlerless hunts have been held since 2009.

 The objective of antlerless moose hunts in Gustavus is to maintain the moose population using the winter range to levels commensurate with habitat capability.
 Based on aerial surveys corrected for sightability and annual browse surveys, management of the population using antlerless hunts has been successful.
-In 2013, under favorable survey conditions 186 moose (25 bulls, 121 cows, and 40 calves) were observed.
-The population estimate corrected for sightability was 323 +/- 87 moose.
-Under poor late winter survey conditions in March 2014 91 (24 cows, 12 calves, and 55 unknown) moose were seen yielding a sightability corrected population estimate of 244 +/- 98 moose.
-Due to exceptionally mild winter weather, at the time of this survey a number of radiocollared moose had already transitioned to forested summer range outside the survey area.
+In 2013, under favorable survey conditions, 186 moose (25 bulls, 121 cows, and 40 calves) were observed.
+The population estimate corrected for sightability was 323 ± 7 moose.
+Under poor late winter survey conditions in March 2014, 91 (24 cows, 12 calves, and 55 unknown) moose were seen yielding a sightability corrected population estimate of 244 ± 7 98 moose.
+Due to exceptionally mild winter weather, at the time of this survey, a number of radiocollared moose had already transitioned to forested summer range outside the survey area.
 There was little snow cover during the winter of 2014-15, so no survey was attempted.
+The most recent survey under moderate conditions in March 2018 resulted in a population estimate of 230 ± 30 moose.

-Severe winters from 2006 through 2009 reduced calf survival, but since then calf survival has returned to 21% to 37%.
-Even during severe winters survival of adult females remained high at about 89%.
+Severe winters from 2006 through 2009 reduced calf survival, but since then calf survival has improved.
+Even during severe winters, survival of adult females remained high at about 89%.
 Given the improved survival rate of calves during successive mild winters and stable cow survival, the potential exists for the Gustavus moose population to rapidly increase.